Categorical braid group actions and cactus groups: Introduction

 Let us explain the filtration arising in Theorem B more precisely.
 We apply Rouquier's Jordan-H\"older theory for representations of $2$-Kac-Moody algebras to our setting \cite{Rou2KM}.
 We thus obtain a filtration of $\cC$ by Serre subcategories,

-such that each factor $\cC_i$ is a subrepresentation, and each subquotient $\cC_i/\cC_{i-1}$ categorifies a simple module (Theorem \ref{thm:JH}).
+such that each factor $\cC_i$ is a subrepresentation, and each subquotient $\cC_i/\cC_{i-1}$ categorifies either a simple module (Theorem \ref{thm:JH}) or an isotypic component (Remark \ref{rem:isofilts}).
 Then $ \Theta_{w_0}\bone_\mu$ is a perverse equivalence with respect to the filtration whose $i$-th filtered component consists of complexes in $D^b(\cC_\mu)$ with cohomology supported in $\cC_i$.

 We remark that in the case $\fg=\fsl_2$ this gives a more conceptual proof of a result of Chuang-Rouquier \cite[Proposition 8.4]{CRperv}.
 If $\cC$ is the tensor product categorification of the $n$-fold tensor product of the standard representation of $\fsl_n$, we recover a theorem of the third author \cite{LosCacti}.
+We explain this in Example \ref{ex:catO}, where we show how to interpret the filtration on the principal block of the BGG category $\cO$ using the Robinson-Schensted correspondence.

 In fact, the third author and Bezrukavnikov formulated a principle that suitable categorical braid group representations should have a ``crystal limit'' \cite[Section 9]{BLet}.
 As an application of our results we can make this precise in the setting of categorical representations of $U_q(\fg)$.